iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

   names and their current values
 - `outs` - list of <abbr>outputs</abbr> for this stage
 - `metric` - (optional) list of [metric](/doc/command-reference/metrics) files
-- `locked` - (optional) whether or not this stage is locked from reproduction
+- `frozen` - (optional) whether or not this stage is frozen from reproduction
 - `always_changed` (optional) - whether or not this stage is considered as changed by commands such as `dvc status` and `dvc repro`. `false` by default